What is your role within Pure and Pure Executive?

 What makes you proud to work for Pure?

 I’m most proud of the charity work we deliver at Pure.
 Having first set up Pure’s Ipswich Charity Quiz Night 12 years ago, I still run and host the event every year.
 It attracts over a hundred people each time and has raised nearly £20k for local charities so far.
 Along with other Pure team members, I’ve also been involved in lots of other charity events including the 24-hour Three Peaks Challenge, decorating a home for a refugee family, helping to renovate a sensory garden and most recently walking across hot coals to raise money for Suffolk Mind.
 We organise a number of Christmas charity initiatives each year as well.
 The time and support that Pure allows us as individuals and teams to support local charities is fantastic and it is something that is completely embraced by all employees.

-Paul is a co-founder of the Ipswich office of Pure, has worked for the business for over 12 years and recruits in the HR market in Suffolk and North Essex.
-A graduate of Nottingham Business School, Paul has worked in the East Anglia recruitments market for nearly 20 years.
-As well as specialising in HR recruitment, Paul manages the Ipswich office and is a Business Director for Pure.
+Director in our Ipswich office, Paul is a co-founder of the Ipswich office of Pure, has worked for the business for over 16 years and recruits in the HR market in Suffolk and North Essex.
+Paul has recruited in East Anglia for over 20 years.
+As well as specialising in HR recruitment, Paul also runs a development programme for the HR professionals, manages the Ipswich office and is a Director for Pure.